aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 'Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
 - +1 'While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - +1 'You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
+- +1 Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%.
+- +1 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
 - +1 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
 - +1 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - +1 The Avalanche Key Passive now applies to 1 additional cast.